 Bill Bennett – a “Sick Fuck” ??

-Australia has fostered a lot of film making talent on the world, and Videodrome was lucky enough to talk with Bill Bennett, a writer/director who has worked with the likes of Stephen Curry, Eric Bana, Burt Reynolds, Rufus Sewell and quite regularly Max Cullen.
+Australia has fostered a lot of film making talent on the world, and we were lucky enough to talk with Bill Bennett, a writer/director who has worked with the likes of Stephen Curry, Eric Bana, Burt Reynolds, Rufus Sewell and quite regularly Max Cullen.

 “It is really weird, because as a director I find it such difficult material to deal with and I’ve avoided doing anything with any kind of sexual nature to it, up till my ninth film.
 I go into films with any kind of sexual content with a great degree of personal discomfort.”